wendlingd/Browse-InfoSeeking-PubMed/README.md

 ## Details

-Through this basic Python script, the Persons branch of the MeSH tree becomes a useful tool for accessing this research by individual audience types.
+Through this basic Python script, the Persons branch of the MeSH tree becomes a useful tool for accessing research by individual audience types.
 The script provides a standing count of studies for each named audience, that you can retrieve from pubmed.gov.

 Run this bibliometric report periodically so you and your staff can have an uncomplicated foothold into this type of research.

-The result is an HTML file with hyperlinks to pubmed.gov, for each Persons term that retrieves PubMed records added within the past 6 years.
+The script's output is an HTML file with hyperlinks to pubmed.gov, for each Persons term that retrieves PubMed records added within the past 6 years.
 Because the script only retrieves records assigned subject headings (MeSH), the newest, unindexed records will not be retrieved.